karinait/fashion-classification/README.md

 The Jupyter notebooks in this project were used for Exploratory Data Analysis, Training, and Inference.
 Below is a description of each notebook:

 	-**notebook_1_eda_small_images.ipynb**

 	This notebook was used for the Exploratory Data Analysis of the [Small Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) and to train several neural networks while tuning their parameters.

 	The final result in this notebook is the selection of the model to be trained on the larger dataset

 	-**notebook2_training_large_dataset.ipynb**

 	This notebook was used primarily to train the model selected in the notebook1 on the [Large Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset)

 	-**predict.ipynb**

 	This notebook was used to make predictions using the model trained in the notebook 2, leveraging Tensorflow for inference

 	-**predict_tflite.ipynb**

 	This notebook was used to create a TensorFlow Lite (TFLite) version of the model and use it to make predictions via the TFLite runtime

 ---

+## Scripts

+There are other files on the scripts folder besides the predict.py script mentioned previously.
+The one that is worth mention is the training.py script that was created from the notebook 2 and that can be used to train the model on the large Kagglehub dataset

+---